Meg Ryan

 The actress adopted a girl from China

 In 2011, Meg introduced the public to her new love interest.
 It was rock musician John Mellencamp.
-The couple’s relationship was not smooth; the man had an affair with former model Christie Brinkley.
-Meg stoically endured the blow and even forgave John when he returned to her again.
+Their relationship hit rocky ground when he had an affair with former model Christie Brinkley.
+Meg weathered the betrayal and even forgave John when he came back to her.

 Meg Ryan and John Mellencamp